 Petra is a very popular destination for travelers, with thousands of visitors daily in the busy season, and this is happily reflected in the wide array of available lodging options in the gateway village of Wadi Musa.
 For travelers in search of luxury, Movenpick Hotel sits just outside the park and offers five-star rooms and beautiful Arabesque architecture.
 Sip cocktails with a stunning view at the rooftop garden, or hang out by the pool.

-The Petra Palace Hotel is affordable but other than its great location gets mixed reviews.
 Want a room even closer to the action?
 The Petra Guest House is conveniently located inside the park itself.
 Boasting large, comfortable rooms and unique attractions like the famous Cave Bar, this four-star hotel is a popular choice.
-For a more unique experience, there are some great B&B’s in Petra with B&B Petra Fig Tree Villa, which receives rave reviews, being the closest to the Petra entrance
+For a more unique experience, there are some great B&B’s in Petra with B&B Petra Fig Tree Villa, which receives rave reviews, being the closest to the Petra entrance.

 If you prefer a more adventurous experience, you might consider spending the night at the nearby Seven Wonders Bedouin Camp.
 Located about ten kilometers away in a settlement known as Little Petra, the camp allows you to take advantage of amenities like beds, electricity and hot showers while enjoying a culturally immersive experience.